GLM-4.7 Open Source: The $3 Chinese Model That Just Beat Claude at Coding

 Preserved Thinking: In long coding sessions, most AI models gradually “forget” what they were working on.
 GLM-4.7 retains its reasoning blocks across multiple turns, reducing the information loss that makes extended tasks frustrating.

 Turn-level Thinking Control: You can disable reasoning for simple requests (faster, cheaper) and enable it for complex tasks (more accurate).
-This flexibility is genuinely useful when you’re bouncing between quick questions and deep problems.
+This flexibility is useful when you’re bouncing between quick questions and deep problems.

 The Irony: It Works With Claude Code

-Here’s the part that made me laugh.
+This is the part that made me laugh.

 GLM-4.7 already integrates with popular AI coding tools including Claude Code (Anthropic’s CLI), Cline, Roo Code, and Kilo Code.
 You can literally use a Chinese model that outperforms Claude on certain benchmarks through Anthropic’s own coding framework.